Board Of Directors

 Mayor Becky Shevlin - City Council Liaison: A resident of Monrovia since 1988, a Monrovia City Councilmember from 2009 to 2022, and the newly elected Mayor in 2022, Becky is also a hard-working participant and supporter of many local volunteer and nonprofit organizations in her efforts to help build and sustain a strong and responsive community.
 She has a passion for the arts and was awarded MAFA's 2015 Heart in the Arts recognition for her support.
 Becky helps MAFA coordinate seamlessly with City Hall and Community Public Services.

-Sally Weiss, MBA: Sally is a relative newcomer to Monrovia, having moved here from Rochester, New York in the fall of 2021.
+Sally Weiss, MBA - Marketing Manager: Sally is a relative newcomer to Monrovia, having moved here from Rochester, New York in the fall of 2021.
 Looking for an art community, she joined MAFA shortly after arriving here.
 Sally is a market research professional with a consulting business since 2007.
 She holds a Bachelor of Arts in Communications and Advertising and a Master of Business Administration, both from Michigan State University.
 While living in Rochester she joined the board of NAMI (National Alliance on Metal Illness) to form a marketing committee and eventually became the board chair.
 As a part of MAFA, she’s looking to grow her practice as an acrylic artist and help others in the community find the joy of art.

-Joan Whitenack - Foundation Grants: A longtime Monrovian, Joan’s work experiences include nearly twenty years as a real estate broker specializing in investments and exchanges, as a partner and VP in an industrial supply company and as president and owner of a plastic manufacturing company.
+Joan Whitenack: A longtime Monrovian, Joan’s work experiences include nearly twenty years as a real estate broker specializing in investments and exchanges, as a partner and VP in an industrial supply company and as president and owner of a plastic manufacturing company.
 In her most recent position as the executive director of Foothill Unity Center for 17 years, she helped it grow from a small food pantry serving approximately 300 families to a multi-service regional organization serving over 4,000 low-income families in eleven cities.
 After retiring from Foothill Unity Center, Joan discovered the joys of painting with oils on canvas.
 She often paints scenes from her travels and loves to share her work with friends and family.
 She is dedicated to helping MAFA become even more of a positive influence in the community.

 BOARD MEMBERS EX OFFICIO